 - If headache interferes with work and quality of life, seek medical attention as soon as possible.

 It is essential to know that an unusual headache may need to be evaluated by a doctor.
-However, in most cases, primary tension headaches can be treated at home.
+However, primary tension headaches can be treated at home in most cases.
 Headache at-home methods include;

 - The first step is abundant reproduction and sufficient water consumption during the day.